This article contains information for configuring SSL support for the web mail and web administration clients, which run under Microsoft IIS.

 With the introduction of SNI (which is in IIS version 8 and later), it is

 each domain that has SSL configured requires IIS to use a separate IP address

-The procedure for configuring SSL IIS websites for IIS 8.0 and later is outlined here: https://support.microsoft.com/en-us/help/324069/how-to-set-up-an-https-service-in-iis
+The procedure for configuring SSL IIS websites for IIS 7.0 and later is outlined here: https://docs.microsoft.com/en-us/iis/manage/configuring-security/how-to-set-up-ssl-on-iis

-|Product:||MailEnable (Custom: Custom: Custom: Custom: Custom: Custom: All Versions)|
+|Product:||MailEnable (Custom: Custom: Custom: Custom: Custom: Custom: Custom: All Versions)|

 |Class:||TRB: Troubleshooting (Configuration or Environment)|